Hip Replacement Surgery Alternatives

-In this article Ross Hauser MD discusses seeing the patient following hip replacement who had surgical complications, alternatives to hip replacement surgery, and the use of Prolotherapy, Platelet Rich Plasma Therapy and Stem Cell Therapy for degenerative hip arthritis.
+In this article Ross Hauser MD discusses hip replacement surgery alternatives as well as seeing the patient following hip replacement who had surgical complications.
+Dr. Hauser will also discuss options that include Prolotherapy, Platelet Rich Plasma Therapy, and Stem Cell Therapy.

 There are several reasons why your doctor may recommend hip replacement surgery.
 Recently, the American Academy of Orthopaedic Surgeons published general criteria which included the following reasons:

 - Hip pain that limits everyday activities, such as walking or bending

 - Hip pain that continues while resting, either day or night